-The supporting table should begin with a short summary paragraph describing the farm.
+The supporting table begins with a short summary paragraph describing the farm.
 This should include details, such as farm type, size, agricultural activities, livestock numbers and type, crops grown and tenure.

-Each habitat present should be described in a separate row, with details of habitat type, use, condition, together with any issues, risks or opportunities.
-You should note the presence of any species of interest, especially any protected species.
+Each habitat present should be described in the separate rows provided in the table.
+Provide a short description of the habitat and its condition, together with any issues, risks or opportunities.
+You should note the presence of any species of interest, especially any protected species or vulnerable priority species.

-Where diffuse pollution risks have been found you should list them in the table using the corresponding numbers on the map and give a brief outline of the risk (unless identifying them separately in a separate table).

-If no diffuse pollution risks have been found, just state that 'no diffuse pollution risks identified'.
+Where diffuse pollution risks have been identified, list them in the table using corresponding numbers on the map and give a brief outline of the risk (unless identifying them separately in a separate table).
+If no diffuse pollution risks have been found, state, 'no diffuse pollution risks identified'.